datacarpentry/2015-04-23-stanford/sql-ecology/sql.md

 ------------------

 Another note for ordering.
 We don’t actually have to display a column to sort by it.
-For example, let’s say we want to order by the species ID, but we only want to see genus and species.
+For example, let’s say we want to order by the species, but we only want to see genus and species.

     SELECT genus, species FROM species ORDER BY taxa ASC;